w3c/dpub/README.md

 The materials on this (or adjacent) repo are:

 ## 2016
+* [Presentation of Ivan Herman](./W3CTrack-2016/index.html) at the W3C Track @ WWW2016, Montréal, Canada.
+The final slides are on [the W3C site](http://www.w3.org/2016/Talks/W3CTrack-IH/)
+* [Presentation of Ivan Herman](./EPUBSummit-2016/index.html) at the EPUB Summit, Bordeaux, France.
+The final slides are on [the W3C site](http://www.w3.org/2016/Talks/EPUBSummit-IH/)
-* [Presentation of Ivan Herman](./ministere-2016/index.html) at the Ministry of Education in Paris.
-The final slides are on [the W3C site](https://www.w3.org/2016/Talks/ministere-IH/index.html)
+* [Presentation of Ivan Herman](./ministere-2016/index.html) at the Ministry of Education in Paris, France.
+The final slides are on [the W3C site](https://www.w3.org/2016/Talks/ministere-IH/index.html).
+(The slides are in French.)

 ## 2015
 * [Presentation of Ivan Herman](./markup-forum-2015-11/index.html) at the [Markup Forum 2015](http://www.markupforum.de/das-programm2015.html), in Stuttgart, Germany, in November 2015.